 Each laser is mounted on a two-tab C-mount that provides high thermal conductivity and can be secured using a 2-56 or M2 screw with the counterbored Ø2.4 mm (Ø0.09") through hole.
-As measured from the bottom of the C-mount, the emission height of the QCLs is 7.15 mm; the outer dimensions of the C-mounts are the same.
+As measured from the bottom of the C-mount, the emission height of the QCLs is 7.15 mm or 7.39 mm, depending on the chosen QCL; the outer dimensions of the C-mounts are the same.
+Click on a laser's blue info icon () and view the Drawing tab to find the laser's emission height.
 All lasers sold on this page are electrically isolated from their C-mounts.
 Please see the Handling tab for more tips and information for handling these laser packages.